ekr/tls13-spec/draft-ietf-tls-tls13.md

 a mismatch in legitimate values for elapsed time.
 Both the NewSessionTicket and ClientHello messages might be retransmitted and therefore delayed, which might be hidden by TCP.
-For browser clients on the Internet, this implies that an allowance on the order of ten seconds to account for errors in clocks and variations in measurements is advisable; other deployment scenarios may have different needs.
+For browser clients on the Internet, this implies that an allowance on the order of ten seconds is advisable to account for errors in clocks and variations in measurements;
+other deployment scenarios may have different needs.
 Outside the selected range, the server SHOULD reject early data and fall back to a full 1-RTT handshake.
 Clock skew distributions are not symmetric, so the optimal tradeoff may involve an asymmetric range of permissible mismatch values.

 Note that this technique alone is not sufficient to prevent replays because it does not detect them during the error window, which, depending on bandwidth and system capacity could include billions of replays in real-world settings.

 #  Compliance Requirements